krsandwich/EE133.github.io/Lab_3/README.md

 <p align = "center"><b>Lab Partner: Angie Thai </b></p>

 ## Background
-In this lab, we built our first RF mixer.
+In this lab, we built our first passive double balanced RF mixer.
 Mixers are 3-port devices which take the sum and difference of two ports, RF and LO, and output both to the other port, IF.
+A double balanced mixer has full port isolation which allows it to increase linearity and supress more spurious products.

-We chose to create FET ring mixers because they are have some gain and are popular for commercial use.
+We chose to create FET ring mixers because they require less power for a given IIP3 and are popular for commercial use.
 However, dioide ring mixers generally perform better because they are easier to match and therefore provide better rejection.

 ### FET Ring Mixer
 In Fig.1, you can see the schematic for a FET Ring Mixer.